 Shooting and archery have become a favorite pastime for millions of Americans within the last several years.
 In the State of Michigan, there are over 250 shooting ranges.
-In 2015, NFE started working with the Michigan Department of Natural Resources (MDNR) on our first shooting range project.
-Since then, we have provided land surveying, engineering design and construction administration services on improvements to multiple shooting ranges.
+Over the past 10 years, NFE has become an expert in the design and development of shooting facilities across the state of Michigan.

 Last year, during the shut-down due to the pandemic, NFE wasn’t able to have a full crew of summer interns.
 Thank goodness this year is different.
 In the month of May, we welcomed ten interns who are joining us for the summer from the universities of Michigan State, Michigan Tech, Lawrence Tech and Wayne State.

 Since 2017, after the residents of Sterling Heights passed the Recreating Recreation millage in November 2016, NFE has been providing civil engineering and land surveying services in collaboration with architect Dorchen/Martin Associates to improve several parks within the City of Sterling Heights.
 Part of the improvements the City wanted was having a non-motorized trail connecting the Beaumont Troy Hospital Campus to Delia Park.

 The City of Birmingham Engineering Department contracted with NFE to provide land surveying and civil engineering services for the 0.47-mile reconstruction of Maple Road from Southfield Road to Woodward Avenue to complete Phase 2 of a three-phased project for Birmingham to update their downtown area.
 Phase 1 was NFE’s award-winning Old Woodward Avenue Reconstruction project, from Willits Street to Brown Road, completed in 2018.